DJ LeMahieu Player Props: Yankees vs. Red Sox

 DJ LeMahieu At The Plate

-- LeMahieu has nine doubles, two triples, six home runs and 17 walks while batting .239.
+- LeMahieu is batting .236 with nine doubles, two triples, six home runs and 17 walks.

-- LeMahieu has picked up a hit in 37 of 56 games this year, with multiple hits 11 times.

-- LeMahieu has picked up an RBI in 30.4% of his games this season, with more than one RBI in 7.1% of his games.
+- LeMahieu has picked up an RBI in 29.8% of his games this season, with two or more RBI in 7.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.